B.A., M.A., Ph.D.

 Somerville, Kara.
-Forthcoming “Transnational Care-giving Practices among Indo-Canadian Women Migrants: Creating and Maintaining Families through Cooking and Healthcare” Transnational Social Policy: A Social Work Journal, special edition on “Transnational Social Policy: Families and Care”.
+2013 “Transnational Care-giving Practices among Indo-Canadian Women Migrants: Creating and Maintaining Families through Cooking and Healthcare” Transnational Social Policy: A Social Work Journal, special edition on “Transnational Social Policy: Families and Care”.
 Luann Good Gingrich and Stefan Kőngeter (eds.).
-Accepted on June 4, 2013.
+3(2/13): 211-227.

 Refereed Book Chapters

 Somerville, Kara.
-Forthcoming.
-“Making and Sustaining Transnational Families” Family Patterns, Gender Relations, Bonnie Fox (ed.).
+2014.
+“Making and Sustaining Transnational Families” Chapter 21 in Family Patterns, Gender Relations, Bonnie Fox (ed.).
 Oxford University Press.

 Somerville, Kara.
 Forthcoming. “‘Am I Indian or am I Canadian?’: Identity Struggles of Second Generation Indian Youth in Toronto, Canada” (27 pp) in Indian Diaspora and Identity Crisis Among Young Indians: A Global Perspective.
 Vasintha Veeran and Vinod Chandra (eds.).
 Emerald Group Publishers Ltd.